-Many freelancers in Georgia take advantage of the Small Business Status (SBS), allowing them to reduce their income tax to just 1% on turnover.
+Many freelancers in Georgia take advantage of the Small Business Status (SBS), which allows them to reduce their income tax to just 1% on turnover.

-For those freelancers and solo entrepreneurs that qualify, it can be an amazing deal.
-While Georgia’s standard tax rates are very affordable as they are, 1% is a lot less than 20%, even if applied to turnover, rather than profit.
+For those freelancers and solo entrepreneurs who qualify, it can be an amazing deal.
+While Georgia’s standard tax rates are already very affordable, 1% is a lot less than 20%, even when applied to turnover instead of profit.

-The problem you face however, is that the RS will often easily grant the status but simply having it granted does not mean you definitely qualify.
+The problem you face however, is that while the RS will often easily grant the status, simply having it granted does not mean that you definitely qualify for it.
 It is your responsibility to know if you qualify.
-Asking a front desk operator at the RS if you do, is NOT legally binding.
+Asking a front desk operator at the RS if you do is NOT legally binding.

 Are You REALLY a Freelancer or Contractor?

-Whenever there’s an attractive tax scheme, there will always be plenty of people looking for loopholes to take advantage of.
+Whenever there’s an attractive tax scheme, there will always be plenty of people looking for loopholes to take advantage of it.
 Georgia’s IE+SBS scheme is no exception.

 Soon after the scheme started, many employees (or their employers) quickly realized that it would be a much better deal to terminate their existing employment agreement, and to instead sign a “contractor agreement”, so that the employee would become a contractor and their income would be eligible for 1% tax, rather than 20%.